 In Talbot’s own words, the piece is meant to be “an hour-long a cappella exploration of the phenomenon of the Camino de Santiago,” with the four movements “Roncesvalles,” “Burgos,” “León,” and “Santiago” each depicting various parts of the trail.
 Featuring a libretto by Robert Dickinson, the text compiles excerpts of historic and sacred documents including the Book of Psalms, Codex Calixtinus, Miragres de Santiago, and selections from Catholic liturgy.
 Dickinson fuses these documents with his own words, and draws on Basque, English, French, German, Greek, Latin, and Spanish to set the text.
 The numerous languages of the libretto joined to the wide-reaching scope of Talbot’s musical language suggests and alludes to the universality of the Camino.
 While drawing on the Christian tradition and the story of St. James, the music also encompasses and holds space for numerous realities and experiences of the pilgrimage – and by its depiction of the Camino, it also takes us, the listeners, on our own journeys through sound and personal reflection.

 Ultimately, the music of tonight’s concert reminds us that we are all on pilgrimages of some kind.

 What do you want yours to look like?

-The concert takes place Saturday, October 1st at 7:30 pm at Trinity-St. Paul Unity Church.
+The concert takes place Saturday, October 1st at 7:30 pm at Trinity-St. Paul United Church.
 Visit the concert webpage for more details.